 -

-What can smart thermostats do?
+What else can smart thermostats do?

 The clever feature of all smart thermostats is changing your heating with your phone – whether you're out and about, lounging on the couch or having a lie-in.